3 Startups in One Year

 In the middle of 2014, after a crazy week of crash course equity negotiation, I said goodbye to a bureaucratic corporate existence and entered the startup world.
 I landed a role as Content/Product Lead with a mobile app company.

-Thinking of startups as people, Startup #1 was the cool kid with great design sense who promised you everything would be better.
+If startups were people, Startup #1 was the cool kid with great design sense who promised you everything would be better.
 You know, the one who talks about his fixie and goes to the new bar before it officially opens.
 I was the oldest person at Startup #1 and by far the least cool, but I knew the SF food and media scene.
 Everyone was nice to me despite my slow adaptation to Slack giphy banter.

 We were a small team — seven guys plus me in a co-working space in the Tenderloin District.
 We released our first app in October 2014.
 It was meant to be first in a series of apps, but January arrived and there were still no plans for app #2.
 More importantly, there was no second round of funding.
 My job, and the fate of the company, felt extremely tenuous.
 When I got the “you around?” on Slack first thing Monday morning, January 5th, I knew what was coming.
 I headed to Showdogs, a Tenderloin hot dog restaurant, braced to have an uncomfortable good-bye conversation with the two co-founders, who were facing the prospect of repeating the same awkward conversation over and over that day.